 MSC 111.
-INTRODUCTION OF CITIZEN/SOLDIER 1 sh MSC 112.
-INTRODUCTION TO U.S. MILITARY FORCES 1 sh

-Introduction to U.S. Military Forces provides an introduction to and fosters the early development of leadership and soldier skills.
-Topics of training include leadership, drill and ceremonies, first aid and general military subjects.

-MSC 141,142.
-LEADERSHIP LABORATORY (each semester)

-Hands-on, practical training is the focus of the Leadership Laboratory.
-Students become proficient in basic military skills, drill and ceremonies, first aid and conducting inspections.
-Attention is also given to individual arms and marksmanship techniques.

-MSC 211.
-DEVELOPMENT OF PROFESSIONAL MILITARY SKILLS I 1 sh

-This course continues the development of cadet leadership and critical skills.
-Training is basic in scope and includes leadership, written and oral communications, physical fitness and general military subjects.
+INTRODUCTION OF CITIZEN/SOLDIER 1 sh developm INTRODUCTION TO U.S. MILITARY FORCES ion to U.S. Military Forces provides an introduction to and fosters the early ent of leadership and soldier skills.
+Topics of training include leadership, drill nonies, first aid and general military subjects.
+1 sh Hands-on proficient LEADERSHIP LABORATORY (each semester) , practical training is the focus of the Leadership Laboratory.
+Students become in basic military skills, drill and ceremonies, first aid and conducting inspec- ention is also given to individual arms and marksmanship techniques.
+1 sh basic in so DEVELOPMENT OF PROFESSIONAL MILITARY SKILLS I se continues the development of cadet leadership and critical skills.
+Training is cope and includes leadership, written and oral communications, physical fitness al military subjects.
+1 sh

 MSC 212.
-DEVELOPMENT OF PROFESSIONAL MILITARY SKILLS II 1 sh
+DEVELOPMENT OF PROFESSIONAL MILITARY SKILLS II